Ashakeayes/get-off-the-road/README.md

 ## Screenshots

 ## Setup
-* Sign in or make an account for Microsft MakeCode Arcade.
+For game:
-* Then click the link added in this Git Repository and it will take you to the game
+* Click the link added in this Git Repository and it will take you to the game For my Git Hub:
+* Please see the different weeks files to see prototypes, tutorials and code that guided me and examples of the code i wrote

 ## Usage
 * For the game:
 * Press A to start
 * Use left and right arrows to move along the screen
 * Press A to jump
-* For my Git Hub:
-* Please see the different weeks files to see prototypes, tutorials and code that guided me and examples of the code i wrote

 ## Acknowledgements
 * My project was inspired and helped by: